codingPhuc/IRL-learning-value-2/collage/Golden  West/Golden West Community College.md

 https://goldenwestcollege.libguides.com/oer/students#s-lg-box-21028906
 text book that have the 0 dollar  icon ![Zero Cost Digital Textbooks](https://ssb-prod.ec.cccd.edu/wtlgifs/book-icon.png "Zero Cost Digital Textbooks")  mean that they cost nothing and can have a pdf file to show the information of the text book
 there will also be a link  for the courses  that are there with the material ,  so if you have trouble finding the material you should click on the link whenever you register for courses

-##  joining  club
-it currently is not possible to join a club at least that is what the counselor say ?  you can try  contacting club member to see whether they are qualify or not ?